Everything You Need To Know About OCD in Kids and Teens

 It’s important to note that compulsions often arise out of adaptive behaviors.
 For example, it is good for children to double-check their homework to make sure it is done properly.
 On the other hand, if children end up checking their homework a dozen times to the detriment of other activities, this starts to have a clinically adverse impact on not only their life but the lives of family members as well.

 The same can be said of checking to make sure that lights are turned off and doors are locked.
 It is good to make sure that the house is safe before leaving.
 However, if this prevents the family from leaving the house, this becomes a major issue.

 Read about one young patient’s journey to overcome OCD.

-Parents, teachers, and caregivers need to be able to recognize the potential signs of OCD in children.
+It’s important for individuals, such as parents, teachers, and athletic coaches, to be able to recognize the potential signs of OCD in children.
 The sooner you can intervene at the start of a mental health challenge, the better their chance for a successful outcome.

 OCD often develops slowly over time.
-With a gradual onset of symptoms, it might be hard for adults to pick up on a child’s symptoms of OCD when they start appearing.
+With a gradual onset of symptoms, coupled with a parent’s natural tendency to protect and soothe, it might be hard for adults to pick up on a child’s symptoms of OCD when they start appearing.

 It might be easier to recognize the impact that OCD has on the quality of life in children and those around them.